BharathMuppaneni571/UI5_Learning/README.md

 This is for learning purpose

-# for friends - Delete kiya to markayega 😁.
+for friends - Delete kiya tho markhayega 😁.